CyberFlameGO/svnpython/Doc/extending/extending.rst

 Before you do this, however, it is important to check that the return value isn't *NULL*.
 If it is, the Python function terminated by raising an exception.
-If the C code that called :cfunc:`PyObject_CallObject` is called from Python, it should now return an error indication to its Python caller, so the interpreter can print a stack trace, or the calling Python code can handle the exception.
+If the C code that called :cfunc:`PyEval_CallObject` is called from Python, it should now return an error indication to its Python caller, so the interpreter can print a stack trace, or the calling Python code can handle the exception.
 If this is not possible or desirable, the exception should be cleared by calling